Weld takes GOP bid to oust Trump to NH. Voters are confused.

 “I’m not really crazy about him,” she said, leaving a Democratic event.
 “If I thought there was a chance (Weld) could win, I would probably vote in the Republican primary and vote against Donald Trump.”

-Former small-business owner Jay Buckley has held out hope for Kasich, the man he voted for in the 2016 GOP primary.
+Former small-business owner Jay Buckley, 66, has held out hope for Kasich, the man he voted for in the 2016 GOP primary.
 He voted for Hillary Clinton over Trump in the general election and spent a recent Sunday watching Democratic presidential candidate Julian Castro speak.

-“I’m not crazy about Bill Weld,” the 66-year-old Buckley said.
+“I’m not crazy about Bill Weld,” Buckley said.
 “I wish somebody really good would challenge Trump.”